-From Margaret on January 25th, 2012 in Remodeling News
+From Dan Harding on January 25, 2012 in Remodeling News

 Basically a social network for the design-minded, this site is a great resource for finding examples of projects.
 You can click on a style and room, and peruse thousands of pictures of, say, traditional living rooms.
 If a particular picture inspires you, you can create your own ideabook and add as many pictures as you like.
 Think of it as a virtual scrapbook.

 The only drawback is that Houzz allows any user to upload photos, so you might have to wade through some less-than-worthy examples, for your personal taste.
 But the flip side is that if you like a certain professional, you can access their company information (as well as tons of their portfolio pictures) and contact them directly.

 2. CalFinder Remodeling

 Plain and simple, CalFinder.com has everything a homeowner needs.
 Not only can you browse contractors in your area, but you can click to get free estimates for any type of remodeling project you want.
 When you’re ready to compare pricing, breakdown average costs and shop contractors, this is the place to do it.

 Still in the ideas phase?
 CalFinder also features design galleries of every room in the home, including beautiful bathroom remodeling pictures, kitchen remodeling ideas, types of windows for your window replacement project, and more.
 This is the place where home improvement dreams are born, refined and executed—on time and on budget.

 This frequently updated online magazine is focused on all things modern.
 From architecture to interior design and smaller accessories, MoCo Loco is a great resource for your modern-minded self.